eProsima/Micro-XRCE-DDS-Client/examples/SubscribeHelloWorldP2P/README.md

-# SubscribeHelloWorld example
+# SubscribeHelloWorldP2P example

-This example will show how to receive data from the DDS World creating a client subscriber.
+This example will show how to subscribe to data creating a client subscriber.
-In order to compile this example, it is necessary to have the following profiles enabled in `client.config` file:
+It is necessary to have the following profiles enabled in `client.config` file to compile this example:

 - `PROFILE_CREATE_ENTITIES_XML`
 - `PROFILE_READ_ACCESS`